Skip to main content

 }, []);

-Setting timedOut back to false switches the UI from fallback to embed.
-This handles the rare case where a slow connection delivers the iframe after 8 seconds.
-The user sees the fallback briefly, then the real widget appears.
-Not ideal, but better than showing the fallback permanently when the embed eventually loads.
+Setting timedOut back to false flips the UI from fallback to embed.
+This covers the rare case where a slow connection delivers the iframe after 8 seconds: the visitor sees the fallback briefly, then the real widget shows up.
+It's not ideal, but it beats showing the fallback forever when the embed eventually loads anyway.

-Third-party iframes fail silently.
-They do not throw errors, they do not fire onerror, and they do not tell you they've been blocked.
-A timeout with a direct link fallback turns a broken page into a functional one.
-Any embedded widget where you control neither the content nor the network path deserves the same treatment.
+Third-party iframes fail silently; they don't throw errors, they don't fire onerror, and they don't tell you they've been blocked.
+A timeout with a direct-link fallback turns a broken-looking page back into a working one, and any embedded widget where you control neither the content nor the network path deserves exactly that treatment.